Understandably, students and their parents may be unsure about how their grades are arrived at this year and what that means for them.

 The key thing this year is that, regardless of the grade, if results enable a student to progress on to their next phase of education or employment, they should be encouraged to do so and congratulated on their achievement.

 While most students will be able to progress on to their next steps, those who don’t have the grades they need should speak to their school or college first, to understand their options.
-JCQ will be releasing a useful decision tree infographic to break down options for students, following the publication of Ofqual’s decisions on appeals.
+JCQ has published a useful decision tree infographic to break down options for students.

 Autumn exam series